-Bloomsbury Institute is an unlisted private company limited by shares, incorporated on 14 August 2002 and registered at Companies House for England and Wales under Company Number 04511191.
+Bloomsbury Institute is a private company limited by shares, incorporated on 14 August 2002 and registered at Companies House for England and Wales under Company Number 04511191.

-The company is required to have its own Articles of Association (i.e. the company’s constitutional document).
+The company has its own Articles of Association (i.e. the company’s constitutional document).
 The Articles set out, inter alia, the company’s objects and powers, and the rules that relate to how the company operates.

-It is through the governance arrangements set out within our Articles and within the Corporate and Academic Governance Framework, that we have established a private company that will be significantly different to any other private company that delivers higher education.
+It is through our corporate and academic governance arrangements set out within our Articles and within the Corporate and Academic Governance Framework, that we have established a private company that is significantly different to any other private company that delivers higher education.

 The following sections set out some of the main provisions of our corporate and academic governance arrangements: